BlasBenito/spatialRF/README.md

 The data required to fit random forest models with `spatialRF` must fulfill several conditions:

+-   **The input format is data.frame**.
+At the moment, tibbles are not fully supported.
 -   **The number of rows must be somewhere between 100 and \~5000**, but that will depend on the RAM available in your system.
 However, this limitation only affects spatial analyses performed with